dr-aryone/CarND-Vehicle-Detection/README.md

 #Hog
 Here I have used skimage's hog method.
 This has been implemented in `hog_features` function in third cell of jupyter notebook(CarND-Vehicle-Detection.ipynb).
-I tried various permutations and combinations and got high accuracy for YUV color space with orientation=8,pixels per cell = 8 and cells per block = 2.I have taken hog of each channel and then concatenated them.
+I tried various permutations and combinations and got high accuracy for YUV color space with orientation=8,pixels per cell = 8 and cells per block = 2.
+I have taken hog of each channel and then concatenated them.

 Example of Non-Vehicel data:-
 ![NonVehicle](assets/NonVehicleEg.JPG)